michaelerule/LED_weaving/Project 4: Driver/Microcontroller firmware for Charlieplexed LED displays.md

 }
 ```

 To achieve finer control over the scanning rate, one can manually reset the timer in the overflow signal handler.
 Here, I set it to 187, which means the timer will overflow (i.e. reach 256) again in 256-187=69 timer tics.
+(The other way to do this is to use an output-compare interrupt with the 'compare to counter' mode.)

 With the display-driving code out of the way, one can now add interesting rendering code in the main program loop.
 As a first test, I've set it to randomly change pixel values: